 Experience & Skills

 Occupational Health and Safety Technicians must be able to communicate effectively with specialists, workplace managers and employees.
 In addition, they should be able to clearly relay safety instructions as well as provide training and feedback on current safety standards.
 Furthermore, OHSTs need to be able to operate a variety of testing equipment and other technology integral to this role.
+This is also true in a career as an Epidemiologist.

 The ability of OHSTs to think critically and problem solve will enable them to design and implement safety measures that have the greatest chance of protecting workers in hazardous work conditions.
 Assessing workplace environments can be physically strenuous.
 Thus, Occupational Health and Safety Technicians need to be physically prepared to stand for long periods of time and to work in unusual or challenging environments (tunnels, mines, caves, etc.).